yugabyte/yugabyte-db/docs/content/preview/explore/multi-region-deployments/synchronous-replication-cloud.md

 ### Follower reads

 YugabyteDB offers tunable global reads that allow read requests to trade off some consistency for lower read latency.
-By default, read requests in a YugabyteDB cluster are handled by the leader of the Raft group associated with the target shard to ensure strong consistency.
-In situations where you are willing to sacrifice some consistency in favor of lower latency, you can choose to read from a shard follower that is closer to the client rather than from the leader.
-YugabyteDB also allows you to specify the maximum staleness of data when reading from shard followers.
+By default, read requests in a YugabyteDB cluster are handled by the leader of the Raft group associated with the target tablet to ensure strong consistency.
+In situations where you are willing to sacrifice some consistency in favor of lower latency, you can choose to read from a tablet follower that is closer to the client rather than from the leader.
+YugabyteDB also allows you to specify the maximum staleness of data when reading from tablet followers.

 For more information on follower reads, refer to the [Follower reads](../../ysql-language-features/going-beyond-sql/follower-reads-ysql/) example.

 ### Preferred region

 If application reads and writes are known to be originating primarily from a single region, you can designate a preferred region, which pins the tablet leaders to that single region.
 As a result, the preferred region handles all read and write requests from clients.
-Non-preferred regions are used only for hosting shard follower replicas.
+Non-preferred regions are used only for hosting tablet follower replicas.

 For multi-row or multi-table transactional operations, colocating the leaders in a single zone or region can help reduce the number of cross-region network hops involved in executing a transaction.